mkingsnorth/shipwright-docs/docs/parameters/parameters_ref.rst

     Level Entry Settings

 Levels are similar to layers in Photoshop or Gimp where each layer builds on top of the other.
-In the Shipwright, objects are first created on the base layer and then subsequent layers will randomly scatter objects across the lower layers.
+In the Shipwright, objects are first created on the base level and then subsequent levels will randomly scatter objects across the lower levels.

 The top level display and controls are:

 * **Level Icon**: The icon denoting what type of object this level is using (e.g. Object/Collection/Generated)
-* **Level Color**: Change user interface color of the level for managing multiple layers.
+* **Level Color**: Change user interface color of the level for managing multiple levels.
 * **Level Name**: Name of the level.
+* **Level Seed**: The individual :ref:`random seed value<Randomness>` for this level.
 * **Relative Scale**: The relative scale for each object in the level.
 * **Subtract Level**: Use a Boolean *subtract* operation to use the objects on this level as boolean cutters.
 * **Level Visibility**: Whether the level objects are visible in the scene.